elvisss/tiens/README.md

 3. Run `npm install && bower install`
 4. Run `gulp` to access a development server at `localhost:3000`

+To build the app into a static directory, run `gulp build`.
 The application will be available in the `dist` directory